Things to do nearby Scar View Cottage

 A path from Orton leads to the summit of Orton Scar, or a less energetic climb starts from the nearby quarry.
 Once you reach the monument at the top, you will be rewarded with tremendous views of the open countryside and the triangulation station at the summit of Asby Scar a mile or so away.
 A remnant of the Border raids, Castle Folds is the remains of a large cattle enclosure and shelter just outside Orton.
 Three miles east, Gamelands Stone Circle is one of the largest in Cumbria.
 It has 35 stones remaining, all but one of which are made from local pink Shap granite.
 The site is spectacular, on a high limestone plateau under Knott Scar beside the River Lune.
 Hollin Stump, at Great Asby Scar, is the remains of a large, Bronze Age burial cairn, reaching a height of four metres in places.

-The highlight of any stay in the region, the internationally famous Settle to Carlisle Railway forges, its magnificent 72-mile route through the Dales from Yorkshire to the border city of Carlisle via 14 tunnels and 9 major viaducts including the iconic 24-arch Batty Moss viaduct at Ribblehead.
+The highlight of any stay in the region, the internationally famous Settle to Carlisle Railway forges its magnificent 72-mile route through the Dales from Yorkshire to the border city of Carlisle via 14 tunnels and 9 major viaducts including the iconic 24-arch Batty Moss viaduct at Ribblehead.
 Nine intermediate stations and a service of nine daily trains between Leeds and Carlisle in each direction offer a huge choice of scenic car-free itineraries, from hillwalking to village browsing and city shopping, dining out (and maybe even a pub-crawl, with most stations boasting a nearby watering-hole!).
 Or just sit and enjoy the views on a round trip, with a trolley service of drinks and snacks at your elbow on most daytime services.
-Steam hauled excursions from afar are a regular sight on the line, and a daily heritage train offering local trips is promised for later this year, building on last year's successful pilot.
+At least three steam hauled excursions from afar traverse the line every week in summer, and the popular specially converted HST dining train, the 'Staycation Express', will again shuttle twice daily, 6 days a week, between Appleby and Skipton from mid-July until mid-September 2021.

 Appleby-in-Westmorland is an attractive town about 10 miles from Orton and is famous for its horse fair held each June.
 It has shops, pubs and cafes, and daily tours are available at the 17th-century motte and bailey castle, which boasts one of the few remaining intact Norman keeps and hosts a calendar of events.